 This is an unacceptable.
 A man who dictates if his girlfriend can or cannot be tattooed is removing the agency she has over her own body.
 It is a man ensuring his partner remains aesthetically the version of herself that he likes best, with little regard to her preferences.

 What I see happening more often is the micro-aggression and subtle control exercised by men who ‘like tattoos’ but feel fully entitled to influence.
-Men who expect female partners to consult and run tattoo ideas by them for approval, as if a temporary relationship should have any role in dictating a permanent mark on a woman’s body.
+Men who expect female partners to consult and run tattoo ideas by them for approval, as if a temporary buy viagra in miami relationship should have any role in dictating a permanent mark on a woman’s body.

 It doesn’t matter that this may happen the other way round.
 Women may sometimes control boyfriend’s and husband’s tattoo choices but this isn’t the same because, well… history.
 Women’s bodies are historically co-opted and our agency taken away from us regularly.
 This is why it’s dangerous when men so casually assume they can dictate our tattoo decisions.